ubernostrum/django-flashpolicies/docs/policies.rst

    .. attribute:: xml_dom

-      A read-only property which returns an XML representation of this policy, as an ``xml.dom.minidom.Document`` object.
+      A read-only property which returns an XML representation of this policy, as a :class:`~xml.dom.minidom.Document` object.

    .. method:: serialize()

-      Serialize this policy to a UTF-8-encoded byte string (i.e., ``str`` on Python 2, ``bytes`` on Python 3), suitable for serving over HTTP or writing to a file.
+      Serialize this policy to UTF-8-encoded bytes (i.e., :class:`str`
+      on Python 2, :class:`bytes` on Python 3), suitable for serving over HTTP or writing to a file.

+      :rtype: :class:`bytes`

    .. method:: allow_domain(domain, to_ports=None, secure=True)

       Allows access for Flash content served from a particular domain.

-      :param domain: The domain from which to allow access.
-May be either a full domain name (e.g., ``"example.com"``) or a wildcard (e.g., ``"example.com"``).
+      :param domain: A :class:`str` indicating the domain from which to allow access.
+May be either a full domain name (e.g., `"example.com"`) or a wildcard (e.g., `"example.com"`).
 Due to serious potential security concerns, it is strongly recommended that you avoid wildcard domain values.
-      :param to_ports: (only for socket policy files) A list of ports the domain will be permitted to access.
-Each value in the list may be either a port number (e.g., ``"80"``), a range of ports (e.g., ``"80-120"``) or the wildcard value ``"*"``, which will permit all ports.
+      :param to_ports: (only for socket policy files) An :class:`~typing.Iterable` of ports (as :class:`str`) the
+         domain will be permitted to access.
+Each post may be either a port number (e.g., `"80"`), a range of ports (e.g., `"80-120"`) or the wildcard value `"*"`, which will permit all ports.
-      :param secure: If ``True``, will require the security level of the HTTP protocol for Flash content to match that of this policy file; for example, if the policy file was retrieved via HTTPS, Flash content from ``domain`` must also be retrieved via HTTPS.
-If ``False``, this matching of security levels will be disabled.
+      :param secure: A :class:`bool`; if :data:`True`, will require the security level of the HTTP protocol for Flash content to match that of this policy file; for example, if the policy file was retrieved via HTTPS, Flash content from `domain` must also be retrieved via HTTPS.
+If :data:`False`, this matching of security levels will be disabled.
 It is strongly recommended that you not disable the matching of security levels.
+      :rtype: :data:`None`

    .. method:: allow_headers(domain, headers, secure=True)

       Allows Flash content from a particular domain to push data via HTTP headers.

-      :param domain: The domain from which to allow access.
-May be either a full domain name (e.g., ``"example.com"``) or a wildcard (e.g., ``"example.com"``).
+      :param domain: A :class:`str` indicating a domain from which to allow access.
+May be either a full domain name (e.g., `"example.com"`) or a wildcard (e.g., `"example.com"`).
 Due to serious potential security concerns, it is strongly recommended that you avoid wildcard domain values.
-      :param headers: A list of HTTP header names in which data may be submitted.
+      :param headers: An :class:`~typing.Iterable` of HTTP header names (as :class:`str`) in which data may be submitted.
-      :param secure: If ``True``, will require the security level of the HTTP protocol for Flash content to match that of this policy file; for example, if the policy file was retrieved via HTTPS, Flash content from ``domain`` must also be retrieved via HTTPS.
-If ``False``, this matching of security levels will be disabled.
+      :param secure: A :class:`bool`; if :data:`True`, will require the security level of the HTTP protocol for Flash content to match that of this policy file; for example, if the policy file was retrieved via HTTPS, Flash content from `domain` must also be retrieved via HTTPS.
+If :data:`False`, this matching of security levels will be disabled.
 It is strongly recommended that you not disable the matching of security levels.
+      :rtype: :data:`None`

    .. method:: allow_identity(fingerprint)

       Allows access from digitally-signed documents.

-      :param fingerprint: The fingerprint of the signing key to allow.

       The XML resulting from use of this method will include both the key fingerprint and the name of an algorithm used to calculate the fingerprint.
-At the moment, ``"sha-1"`` is the only value defined in the cross-domain policy specification for the ``fingerprint-algorithm`` attribute of the ``certificate``
+At the moment, `"sha-1"` is the only value defined in the cross-domain policy specification for the `fingerprint-algorithm` attribute of the `certificate`
       element (which is the element produced by this method), and so an argument for this is omitted; if additional algorithms are added to the specification, support will be added in a backwards-compatible fashion (likely through an argument
       defaulting to SHA-1).

+      :param fingerprint: The fingerprint (:class:`str`) of the signing key to allow.
+      :rtype: :data:`None`

    .. method:: metapolicy(permitted)